 24. Balancing

-[(1aa) repealed]
+[(1aa) deleted]

 (1) A user (other than the Electricity Generation Corporation, the Electricity Retail Corporation or the Regional Power Corporation) must use reasonable endeavours to ensure that the energy entry amount for the group of connections in respect of each of its distribution access agreements for each half hour is equal to the energy exit amount for the group of connections for that half hour.